bieron/monogamyst/README.md

 Dependencies
 ---
 To run, you will need:
-- a running istance of Mozilla Firefox (or compatible, Iceweasel also works) with MozRepl plugin installed and activated
+- a running instance of Mozilla Firefox (or compatible, Iceweasel also works) with MozRepl plugin installed and activated
 - some Perl modules, see source

 TODO